UMGB 75x28 [M10x3] GW F200 GOLD +Lina GOBLIN / N42

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical equipment and very modern machines.
+- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: